 - Know the capabilities of your team and those of the competition

 - Know the difference between your true reality and your minds reality — the latter (“the enemy”), is often the voice that defines reality by past experience or future wants, but seldom appreciates what we have and what we are, in the present moment.

-The challenge with these books, is that despite their applicability to modern life, they are hard to understand.
-Coming from bygone era’s, expressed in poetic form, and referencing vastly different cultures, their wisdom is hard to put into modern context and are open to interpretation.
-So it was with some excitement that I delved into the work of John Boyd — a man who who lived in our time, that deeply understood patterns of success, and who’s work had an affinity with the ancient masters.
+The challenge with these books, is despite their applicability to modern life, they are hard to understand.
+Coming from bygone era’s, expressed in poetic form, and referencing vastly different cultures, their wisdom is difficult to put into modern context and is open to interpretation.
+So it was with some excitement that I delved into the work of John Boyd — a man who lived in our time, deeply understood patterns of success, and who’s work had an affinity with the ancient masters.

 John Boyd is arguably one of the greatest strategic thinkers of our time, his contributions have had a significant influence on modern warfare, but like the ancient masters, his core ideas were designed from the outset for a more “human” application.

-This initial post delves into the core concepts of Boyd’s OODA framework — Observe, Orient, Decide and Act.
+This initial post focuses on the core concepts of Boyd’s OODA framework — Observe, Orient, Decide and Act.
 Borne out of a passion to teach air combat to US fighter pilots, OODA has evolved to help anyone develop a faster, more effective response to any fast moving situation.